 In Edible-Alpha™ podcast #38, Tera interviews Jeff Walcoff, Vice President of Sales & Marketing with Marketplace Strategy, a digital marketing agency headquartered in Cleveland, Ohio focused exclusively on Amazon.com sales acceleration and optimization.
 Marketplace Strategy helps large brands (ex.
 Nestlé) and small brands navigate the various possible tools and avenues to sell through Amazon, everything from developing an Amazon strategy to optimizing search and product pages and implementing paid promotions using Amazon Marketing Services’ keyword-based advertising.
-Jeff commented that most difficult thing to determine when they engage with a brand is the potential sales on Amazon depending on the various tools that make sense for the brand’s goals.
+Jeff commented that the most difficult thing to determine when they engage with a brand is the potential sales on Amazon depending on the various tools that make sense for the brand’s goals.

 The Amazon platform provides a means for small and emerging brands to find an audience and generate sales if they dedicate time and resources to ensure discoverability on the platform.
 For example, brands need to constantly optimize product pages to take advantage of things like long-tail keyword searches for their niche product to bring up their product page prominently in search results.
-Since the majority of product pages are found via search on Amazon itself, optimizing product pages with the right keywords and features once the user is on the page is key to getting sell-through on the platform.
+Since the majority of product pages are found via a search on Amazon itself, optimizing product pages with the right keywords and features once the user is on the page is key to getting sell-through on the platform.